NelsonJiang1999/NelsonJiang1999.github.io/research experience.md

 ​       The database we have established is planned for ***long-term operation***, continuously collecting new cases and providing information for clinical treatment of urological malignant tumors, **even after all of us initiators graduate**.<br>

-## 3. A Cross-trait Genome-Wide Analysis between lung cancer and a group of diseases (ongoing, secrets until article published)
+## 3. A Cross-trait Genome-Wide Analysis between lung cancer and a group of diseases (ongoing)

  **Location: Department of urology, the First Affiliated Hospital of China Medical University**<br>